Cancun Travel Guide — The Gateway to the Riviera Maya

 Serving as the undisputed gateway to the Riviera Maya, Cancun is the perfect launching pad for deeper Mexican adventures.
 Within a two-hour drive, you can swim in crystal-clear underground rivers (cenotes), climb ancient Mayan pyramids that rise out of the dense jungle, or escape to sleepy, golf-cart-only islands floating in the turquoise sea.

-Is Cancun your perfect match?
+Is Cancun really your perfect match?

 The beauty of Cancun is its sheer convenience.
 It possesses some of the best tourism infrastructure in Latin America, meaning you can easily mix high-end luxury with rugged, cultural day trips without any logistical headaches.